tldr-pages/tldr/pages/windows/rdpsign.md

 `rdpsign {{path/to/file.rdp}} /v`

-- Test the signing and output the result without updating the input:
+- Test the signing by displaying the output to console without updating the file:

 `rdpsign {{path/to/file.rdp}} /l`